jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2. Import by uploading files (.txt file format, one user name per line is required)

 3. Import by uploading files (.csv file format).
-The “users created in batches” uploaded by .csv file format has the maximum flexibility.
+The "users created in batches" uploaded by .csv file format has the maximum flexibility.
 Administrator may separately define organization, department, applied service level, domain name for different users.
 According to the system requirements, .csv file format is: the first line provides the field property name, the second line provides the data based on the field in the first line, each line specifies only one user related properties.
 The administrator may edit and save required .csv files with excel.

 For CSV file template downloading, user_id in the template is a compulsory field, the rest fields are optional.
 The values of fields in the template must be the values that are existed in the system, invalid values cannot be added in the system.